Set up a group publisher

 These steps create a new group publisher account.
 The Google Group you selected is linked to this new publisher account, and the group email is the new group publisher account's email.

-Adding developers to the group publisher
+Adding developers to or removing them from the group publisher

 Be careful with the membership of your group publisher groups.
 Any Chrome Web Store developer who is a member of the linked group can act on behalf of the new publisher account.
 For example, they can edit items, publish items, and edit the publisher's display name.